monday15/lounge-gtk-theme/README.md

 GPLv3+, see LICENSE file.
 Original themes/styles copyrights are in COPYRIGHT file.

+## Thanks
+All the guys in #gnome-hackers chanell on gnome irc,
+horst3180,
+Emmanuele Bassi,
+Sam Hewitt,
+ZMA from gnome-look.org,
+All the guys in a copyright file,
+Meson developers,
+Yaru gtk theme developers,
+Gnome developers and maintainers,
+Fedora developers and maintainers.

 ## Links
 + [Absolute gtk2 theme](https://www.gnome-look.org/p/1080258/)
 + [Adwaita gtk2 theme](https://gitlab.gnome.org/GNOME/gnome-themes-extra)